Ways to Save on Airfare – Tips for Flying On a Budget

 Don’t just log onto your favorite airline’s website, search for your intended destination and go with whatever price they list.
 Instead, you should check sites that aggregate and compare prices from multiple companies to find the best route at the most palatable price.

 Start with familiar options, such as Orbitz, Priceline or Expedia.
-All of these search engines will do the comparing for you and help you find the cheapest ticket.
+All of these search engines will do the comparison for you and help you find the cheapest ticket.
 Some sites, including Skyscanner, will also evaluate the flight path and tell you which is the most and least desirable — you can imagine which ones tend to be cheaper.
 If you prefer to fly on Southwest, check out their site specifically, as their options sometimes don’t appear in aggregator travel sites — and don’t forget to use their low fare calendar when you book, especially if your travel dates are flexible.

 Once you’ve found what appears to be the best option, log onto the airline carrier’s website to check how much it costs with them.
 It could be the same, but it could be cheaper to buy from them directly.
 Your search should always include a follow-up visit to the website of the airline you intend to take.

-If you’re lucky enough to live near multiple airports, be sure to run the same searches described above to see which is cheapest for your trip.
+If you’re lucky enough to live near multiple airports, be sure to run the same searches described above to see which is the cheapest for your trip.
 For example, a less traversed airport might have more affordable flights to draw in more customers.
 Alternatively, the bigger hub will probably have more options and more cost-effective trips overseas.